 MacKenzie is also celebrating painting itself.
 Both the materiality of painting, and the atemporal nature of contemporary painting, where thanks to the internet, all languages of painting are available to us simultaneously in a way they never have quite been before.
 The atemporality allows her to borrow and play with various painterly languages simultaneously and to stretch those languages apart.

 MacKenzie graduated from GSA in 2019 with a 1st Class BA (Hons) Painting & Printmaking.
 She received the Great Art Award at the Society of Scottish Artist VAS Exhibition in 2019 and exhibited in the RSA New Contemporaries 2020.
+Already in 2021 she has been awarded the RSA Latimer Award and RSA WASPS Award.
 She has participated in residencies across the UK.
+Lynsey is a very exciting, emerging talent and someone to firmly keep your eye on.